zhaoshengjun/ng2webpack/README.md

 ## HOW-TO Use treeshaking

-> Treeshaking only remove the used code in minification phase
+> Treeshaking only remove the unused code in minification phase

 The example shows that I have `WidgetOne` and `WidgetTwo` in `WidgetModule`, but `WidgetTwo` is not used.
 So if you run `npm run build`, the generated `app.[hash].js` will not include anything related to `WidgetTwo`.